top1944/duckuments/docs/25_contrib/10_accounts.md

 * We also have a list of addresses, of people signed up on the website, that we didn't use yet;
 * The Facebook page.

-We have to decide about issue tracking - (leaning towards Github).

 ## For Fall 2017